audi0786/Max_Daily_Energy_Predictions_Project/README.md

 Even the f_regression was performed on three splits to ensure the consistency in the f_scores of the features.
 After running our linear regression model with only 10 highest f_score features, our model improved significantly.
 The model score increased from -0.1 to 0.05 and all r2 scores and mse scores improved.

 7. Iteration: Polynomial and interaction features: In our next iteration of the model, we choose three out of the ten features to create more polynomial and interaction features.
 Our model improved significantly.
-Its model score increased from 0.05 to 0.22.
+Its model score increased from -0.46 to 0.21.
 This is the best model score we have till now.
-We have r2_test score of 0.47 and with this score going as high as 0.75 in one of the train-test splits.
+We have r2_test score of 0.21 and with this score going as high as 0.57 in one of the train-test splits.

+8. L1 Regularization: In order to increase our model performance, we have used the Lasso/L1 regularization.
+As expected we lost some traction from r2_train score to again substantial improvement in our r2_test data.
+Hence, now our model is finally giving some useful results on unseen/ new data.
+This results is further confirmed my L2 regularization, which yeilds even (marginally) better results.

 ***
 ***